By chance, in

 leadership, it seems that Streczyk, his second in

-command, was the guy who deserves the lion's share
+command, was the guy who deserved the lion's share

 of the credit.
 However, knowing how the

-at it may, it will become obvious who the hero is.
+After you read my story, it will become obvious who the

 After Dawson cleared out the main defense at

-the top of the bluff, Spalding's men were
+the top of the bluff, Lieutenant Spalding's men were

 able to climb the rest of the way safely.

-Thanks to the great teamwork, it was the gunfire of Company E that
+Thanks to teamwork, it was the gunfire of

 allowed Dawson to sneak behind the machine